bebraw/Harmony-Brushes/README.rst

 This fork is based on work done by mrdoob and rhyolight.
 I have restructured it heavily to suit my purposes. :)

+The application is available under the MIT license.
+See license.txt for further information.

 IMPORTANT!
 If you want to test the application, please give the tagged versions a go!
 They are considered relatively stable.